-§ 12-19-9 Violation of terms of probation Notice to attorney general Revocation or continuation of suspension.
+§ 12-19-9.
+Violation of terms of probation Notice to attorney general Revocation or continuation of suspension.

-Whenever any person who has been placed on probation pursuant to § 12-9-8 violates the terms and conditions of his or her probation as fixed by the court, the police or the probation authority shall inform the attorney general of the violation, and the attorney general shall cause the defendant to appear before the court.
-The court may request the division of field services to render a report relative to the conduct of the defendant, and the information contained in any report under § 12-13-24.1.
+(a) Whenever any person who has been placed on probation pursuant to § 12-9-8 violates the terms and conditions of his or her probation as fixed by the court, the police or the probation authority shall inform the attorney general of the violation, and the attorney general shall cause the defendant to appear before the court.
+The department of corrections division of rehabilitative services shall promptly render a report relative to the conduct of the defendant, and the information contained in any report under § 12-13-24.1.
 The division of rehabilitative services may recommend that the time served up to that point is a sufficient response to a violation that is not a new alleged crime.
 The court may order the defendant held without bail for a period not exceeding ten (10) days, excluding Saturdays, Sundays, and holidays.

 (G.L.
 1938, ch.
 496, § 18A; P.L.
 1950, ch.
 2462, § 1; G.L.
 1956, § 12-19-9; P.L.
 1966, ch.
 182, § 1; P.L.
 1970, ch.
 87, § 1; P.L.
 1972, ch.
 169, § 25; P.L.
 1982, ch.
 215, § 1; P.L.
 2017, ch.
 345, § 1; P.L.
 2017, ch.
 351, § 1.)